Dearly Beloved in Christ,

-Greetings to you all in the name of our Lord Jesus.
+Greetings to you all in the precious name of our Lord and Saviour Jesus Christ.

 CHURCH PROGRAMMES